selbig2.gif (4185 bytes)

 A few of them operated on other services, but they never found favour in any other setting, except the one for which they were designed, being the Pic-Vic Commuter service during the week and shopping services at the weekends, and hence, they were put in storage at GM Buses South Ltd. for a number of years, and this problem was inherited by Stagecoach Manchester.
 Although these vehicles were Midi Buses, they had a very high purchase value, and thus, a high Net Book value, and remained in storage for some time.

-Originally, because of the high cost of these vehicles and the fact that depreciation had not reduced the Net Book value significantly, they were available at the cost of £10,000 each when we originally enquired about 1751, as confirmed by Stagecoach Magazine on 6th November 1997.
+Originally, because of the high cost of these vehicles and the fact that depreciation had not reduced the Net Book value significantly, they were available at the cost of �10,000 each when we originally enquired about 1751, as confirmed by Stagecoach Manchester on 6th November 1997.

 However, all 16 vehicles, except the four that had previously gone for scrap, 1759, 1765, 1767 and 1770, remained in storage and it was apparent that a buyer would not be found.
-Consequently, a decision was taken by Stagecoach Manchester to write them off, and a deal was done with Whitings to buy all 16 for £8,000, i.e. £500 each.
+Consequently, a decision was taken by Stagecoach Manchester to write them off, and a deal was done with Whitings to buy all 16 for �8,000, i.e. �500 each.

-Mr L B Warneford the Managing Director of Stagecoach Manchester had promised to write to us when these buses were to be disposed of, and true to his word, they wrote to us on 2nd September 1998, indicating that if we were still interested in 1751 (which naturally we were) having seen it and photographed it on our Tour on 23rd May 1998, then we could purchase it for the scrap value of £500.
+Mr L B Warneford the Managing Director of Stagecoach Manchester had promised to write to us when these buses were to be disposed of, and true to his word, they wrote to us on 2nd September 1998, indicating that if we were still interested in 1751 (which naturally we were) having seen it and photographed it on our Tour on 23rd May 1998, then we could purchase it for the scrap value of �500.
 Unfortunately, the letter arrived just as one of our Trustees went away, and by the time it was realised that the vehicle was available for sale, it was 14th September 1998, by which time, all but 1751 had been towed to the Scrap Yard.

-Frantic efforts then took place in the next few days, to ensure we raised the funds and purchased 1751, which we did.
+Frantic efforts then took place over the next few days, to ensure we raised the funds and purchased 1751, which we did.
 We were told later that in fact 1751 had been hooked up to a Tow Wagon and was nearly taken to the Scrap Yard, to be dismantled with the other 15, and would have suffered that fate (in the absence of any response to the letter of 2nd September 1998) had it not been for the fortuitous intervention of staff at Bennett Street/Hyde Road who had the vehicle unhooked, as they were aware of our preservation efforts and were sure we would be in contact in due course, which, of course, we were.

-From them, he managed to obtain a front panel, two front corner panels, winding and destination gear, a complete dashboard, a series of electrical fittings from the cab, and seating units and cushions.
+From them, he managed to obtain a front panel, two front corner panels, winding and destination gear, a complete dashboard, a series of electrical fittings from the cab, seating units and cushions.
 On the three buses in question, none of the rear corner panels were intact, but fortunately, a couple of these were found in the Yard, including one from 1763.

 Subsequently, on visiting 1751 at Bennett Street on 20th September 1998, and putting batteries in the bus, we managed to start it and build-up the air, which takes some time because the vehicle has air suspension as well as other auxiliaries.
 Inevitably, we found a few faults that needed to be rectified, a hinge taken off the driver's door, air door staying open, cushions missing, etc. and we had to replace most of the circuit breakers and fuses, which we were able to do in the cab area from those obtained at the Scrap Yard on 18th September 1998.